Reins981/speedcamwarner/README.md

 This App is designed to run on Android. iOS is not supported.
 Tests were successfully executed for architecture arm64-v8a.
+The sources also include a ready to go buildozer.spec file.

 **Preconditions:**
 - Internet